serverless/blog/posts/2018-11-01-no-server-november-challenge.md

 ##### Nov 5: Serverless Ipsum, DadBot, GitHub Check

 We've got three challenges this week to suit all levels!
-Do one, or two, or all of them.
 The Serverless Ipsum challenge can be done even if you've never set up an AWS account before, and have never coded anything in your life.

 Every challenge you complete gets you one entry into the drawing.